privacy-ethereum/maci/threat-model/SYSTEM_SPECIFICATION.md

 1. Call poll’s **join** function, providing:
    - ZK proof of knowledge of a MACI public key in the state tree, a new key to vote on the poll and a nullifier without revealing which keys they are
    - Any poll-specific gatekeeper credentials.
-   _Source: Workflow → “Poll Joining.”_
+   _Source: Workflow → “Poll Joining.” & https://maci.pse.dev/blog/anonymous-poll-joining#why-poll-joining_

 2. On success, user is registered to vote in that poll instance.